yzyk/option-calculator-web-app/README.md

 In this project, I am going to implement instruments to compute prices for path-dependent options and accelerate the whole process using GPU parallel computing.
 For the ease to extend the functionalities of this instrument, I design the code in terms of how Monte Carlo model interacts with specific options, as well as how GPU codes can get involved into Monte Carlo model.

-# 0. Some important issues

-* PDF version of this documentation is for record only.
-Please refer to `.html` file of this report, otherwise you cannot watch the demo video inside this report.
-Please open the report as where it is and do not remove it, since it contains links in relative path to images and pictures.

-* The Java codes in theory runs on every Windows local machine with GPU, but it can fail due to environmental reasons.
-Refer to section 4 deployment of this report for further information.

-* This web application doesn't require a file as input and it doesn't return a file as output.
-Its input is essentially the parameter user key in on the webpage and the output will show on the webpage in seconds.
-That being said, I instruct Java to collect those data that can be deemed as input and output data and write them into the disks.
-Such file is for the purpose of assignment submission on brightspace only and they are only samples.
-A normal web application doesn't need such files.

 # 1. Theories

 Stock price follows the process: $S(t)=S(0)\ e^{(r-\sigma^2/2)t+\sigma\ W_Q\ (t)}$, which can be further written as: $S(t_k)=S(t_{k-1})e^{\left(r-\frac{\sigma^2}{2}\right)(t_k-t_{k-1})+\sigma\sqrt{t_k-t_{k-1}}Z_k}$, where $Z_1$,$\ \ldots$,$\ Z_m$ are independent and identically distributed random variables with distribution N(0,1).